USA

 If you stayed in the USA on an L-1 visa for 120 days and then returned using a B1 visa for a business meeting, your 90-day clock will restart as and when you make an entry using a B1 visa.

-Why are 90 days rule a problem if I have multiple valid stamped visas?
+Why is the 90-day rule a problem if I have multiple valid stamped visas?

-Each US visa is given based on your intention or the purpose to visit the USA.
+Each US visa is given based on your intention or purpose to visit the USA.

 The 90-day rule tries to make sure that you adhere to your intentions on your visit.
 This has been done to protect the US from visa fraud.